mahnen/gamma_limits_sensitivity/README.md

 - (**sens**): calculate sensitivity given an observation time t_obs
 - (**predict**): calculate time to detection, given an uncertain source spectrum (independent normal distributed errors are assumed)

-All three use the integral spectral exclusion zone method and the representation of integral limits in the phase space of the power law source emission.
-Reference: xyz Link
+[comment]: # "All three use the integral spectral exclusion zone method and the representation of integral limits in the phase space of the power law source emission.
+Reference: xyz Link "

 ```
 Usage: